CURE Toenail Fungus for Less than $2.00 - Dr. Berg

 Causes and Risk Factors of Toenail Fungus

 The causes behind toenail fungal infections are multifaceted.
-Dermatophytes, the main culprits behind toenail fungus, thrive in warm and moist environments - think inside your shoes after a long day out.
-Why don't some individuals contract it?
+Dermatophytes, the main culprits behind toenail fungus, thrive in warm and moist environments, like the inside of a shoe.

 Several risk factors increase the likelihood of developing toenail fungus.
-Age plays an important role since our nails become drier and brittle with time, making them susceptible targets for fungi invasion.
+Age plays a vital role since our nails become drier and more brittle with time, making them susceptible targets for fungi invasion.

 A weak immune system also contributes significantly to susceptibility to these pesky pathogens.
 People suffering from conditions like diabetes or circulatory problems have been observed to be at higher risk, too.